Massively parallel processor array: Examples

 MPPAs developed in companies include ones designed at: Ambric, PicoChip, Intel, IntellaSys, GreenArrays, ASOCS, Tilera, Kalray, Coherent Logix, Tabula, and Adapteva.
 Aspex (Ericsson) Linedancer differs in that it was a Massive wide SIMD Array rather than an MPPA.
-Strictly speaking it could qualify as SIMT due to all 4096 of the 3,000 gate cores having its own Content-Addressable Memory.
+Strictly speaking it could qualify as Associative processing due to all 4096 of the 3,000 gate cores each having its own Content-Addressable Memory.

 Fabricated MPPAs developed in universities include: 36-core and 167-core Asynchronous Array of Simple Processors (AsAP) arrays from the University of California, Davis, 16-core RAW from MIT, and 16-core and 24-core arrays from Fudan University.

-The Chinese Sunway project developed their own 260-core SW26010 manycore chip for the TaihuLight supercomputer, which is as of 2016 the world's fastest supercomputer.
+The Chinese Sunway project developed their own 260-core SW26010 manycore chip for the TaihuLight supercomputer, which was, from June 2016 to June 2018, the world's fastest supercomputer.

 Anton 3 processors, designed by D. E. Shaw Research for molecular dynamics simulations, contain arrays of 576 processors arranged in a 12×24 tiled grid of pairs of cores; a routed network links these tiles together and extends off-chip to other nodes in a full system.